backdrop-contrib/ip/ip_demerits/README.md

 Usage:

-- Go to /user/%user/ip to see this user's IP addresses and any demerits they have received.
+- Go to `user/%user/ip` to see this user's IP addresses and any demerits they have received.
-- Go to /admin/people/ip-demerits to see all demerits and/or assign a demerit manually.
-This page has two sub-tabs:
+- Go to `admin/people/ip-demerits` to see all demerits and/or assign a demerit manually.
+This page has two additional sub-tabs:
-  - User totals (admin/people/ip-demerits/user-totals) — display total demerit points by user
+  - User totals (`admin/people/ip-demerits/user-totals`) — display total demerit points by user
-  - IP totals (admin/people/ip-demerits/ip-totals) — display total demerit points by IP address.
+  - IP totals (`admin/people/ip-demerits/ip-totals`) — display total demerit points by IP address.

 This module is integrated with Views so you can create your own Views and/or modify the built-in Views.